jpaldana/itmd362-project2/Proposal.md

 ## What we are building
 - We are planning to build a movie ticket purchasing website.
 - Users will be able to select which movie they want to watch the time and the seat.
+- This website will be for a small single theatre that shows movies at different times.
+- There will be different tiers of seats with different costs.

 ## Repo Links
 - [Shared group repo](https://github.com/CotermCoders/itmd362-project2)